 Because some symptoms of Crohn’s can be similar to other bowel conditions, you’ll likely need to undergo tests to rule these out.
 Your GP will discuss your symptoms and check for external signs of the condition, such as stomach tenderness.
 They may also take a stool sample to check for signs of infection, such as gastroenteritis, which sometimes causes similar symptoms to Crohn’s.

 If your GP suspects you may have IBD, they’ll refer you to a specialist for further tests.
-This may include a CT scan, X-ray, or detailed examination of your colon and rectum through a colonoscopy or sigmoidoscopy, during which a small sample of bowel tissue may be taken.
+This may include a CT scan, X-ray, or examination of your colon and rectum through a colonoscopy or sigmoidoscopy, during which a small sample of bowel tissue may be taken.

 Crohn’s and Colitis UK has more information on their website about how Crohn’s disease is diagnosed.